 On May 14, 2014, the Company entered into an Independent Contractor Agreement (the "Agreement") with the CEO of the Company.
 According to the Agreement, the CEO will provide consulting services to the Company for one year with a compensation of \$240,000 per year plus benefits.
 In addition, the CEO will be paid a cash bonus equivalent to 30% of the annual salary at the end of each year if the trading price of the Company shares increased by more than 30% from the trading price at the beginning of the year.
 For the purpose of this calculation, the starting trading price is \$0.25 per share.
-The CEO will also be granted stock options for 1,000,000 shares at a price of \$0.25 per share (granted).
+The CEO will also be granted stock options for 1,000,000 common shares at a price of \$0.25 per share (granted).
 Finally, if the Company's market capitalization exceeds \$200 million USD, the CEO will be paid an additional cash bonus of \$500,000.
+The terms of the CEO agreement is on year to year basis unless terminated accordance to the terms and conditions set forth in the agreement.